Constructing metric spaces from systems of walls: Introduction

 In the second part, we apply these generalities in two main settings, in order to deduce the results discussed above.
 In a short final section we point to some potential further directions that could be pursued.
 The appendix with Davide Spriano concerns quasimorphisms.

 \ubsh{Acknowledgements} We are happy to thank Stefanie Zbinden for friendly discussions about her work and ours.
 We thank Kasra Rafi for conversations about Teichmüller space, and Matt Durham, Anthony Genevois, and Mark Hagen for comments on an earlier version of this article.
-We are grateful to the organisers of the thematic program Geometric Group Theory in Montreal in 2023, where this work was started. \uesh
+We also thank Indira Chatterji for suggesting the name ``hyperbolic core''.
+We are grateful to the organisers of the thematic program Geometric Group Theory in Montreal in 2023, where this work was started.
+Finally, we thank the anonymous referee for their very thorough reading of the paper and useful comments. \uesh